orcwg/cra-hub/faq/maintainers/penalties.md

 # If I maintain an open source codebase, and am treated as a "manufacturer" or "steward", what penalties could I face for violating the CRA?

-If you are a solo or small-team maintainer of an open source codebase, but do get treated as a manufacturer or steward for some reason (such as [monetization][]), you may be subject to some penalties.
+If you are a solo or small-team maintainer of an open source codebase, but do get treated as a manufacturer or steward for some reason (such as [monetization][maintainers/monetization]), you may be subject to some penalties.
 However, the penalties should be limited.
 In particular:

 - If you are regulated because you are a steward, stewards are explicitly exempted from any fines, though you may still be required to take corrective actions for any problems that are uncovered.
 See [Article 64][].